Henry Matthews, 1st Viscount Llandaff: Political career

 In 1868 Matthews was elected Member of Parliament for Dungarvan.
 He described himself as an 'Independent Liberal and Conservative'.
 He was a Roman Catholic and supported the disestablishment of the Church of Ireland and was vaguely sympathetic to the Home Rule movement, but this could not prevent his defeat by a Home Rule candidate in the 1874 General Election.
 He then revised his views on politics and revived his political career as a Conservative in Britain, but in the circumstances of the struggle over Gladstone's Home Rule Bill, his previous position meant that he was distrusted by strong Unionists.

 He returned to Parliament as Conservative member for Birmingham East in 1886, and was immediately appointed as Home Secretary in Lord Salisbury's second government.
-Queen Victoria reportedly demanded his inclusion after his performance in the Sir Charles Dilke divorce trial, which she approved of.
+Queen Victoria reportedly demanded his inclusion after his performance in the Sir Charles Dilke divorce trial, of which she approved.
 He was sworn of the Privy Council at the same time.

 Matthews' tenure of the office was notable more for its administrative success than for political achievement.
 He was thought 'too clever' and his aloof and 'somewhat foreign' manner made it difficult for him to command the House of Commons.
 In 1887, he gave a seemingly flippant response in the House to a genuine question about the mistaken arrest of Miss Cass, who was accused of prostitution, which resulted in the government's defeat on the issue.
 Despite his personal opposition to capital punishment Matthews was criticised for allowing Israel Lipski to hang.
 He was Home Secretary throughout the Whitechapel Murders of 1888 to 1891, some of which are attributed to Jack the Ripper.

 Matthews continued as Home Secretary until the Liberals returned to power in 1892.
 When the Conservatives took power again in 1895, Victoria was again keen for him to take office but opposition within the Conservative Party prevented it.
 Instead he was ennobled as Viscount Llandaff of Hereford in the County of Hereford.
 He was closely associated with the campaign which resulted in the building of Westminster Cathedral.